SpaceOAR (Rectal Spacer) for Prostate Radiation Therapy

 Is SpaceOAR right for me?

-SpaceOAR can be used for many men, but it is not for everyone and there are other options.
-You and your provider should talk about options for your treatment and decide together about the best treatment for you.
+SpaceOAR can be used for many cases of prostate cancer, but it is not for everyone and there are other options.
+You and your provider should talk about your options and decide together about the best treatment for you.